baiango/NOSMap/README.md

 ```

 # 🎇🎆 Gain
-- High correctness and reliability - NOSMap's features are battle-tested
+- High correctness and reliability - NOSMap's features are minimal and battle-tested
 - Possibly read-only concurrent hash map with write lock
+- NOSMap will only slow down by bucket collisions when the load factor is 95% above

 # 🚤🔥 Drawbacks - Reason
-- Written in Rust instead of C - My skill issues 😭😭😭 ("I cannot fix void * from SIGSEGV in C.")
+- Written in Rust instead of C - My skill issues 😭😭😭 ("I cannot fix `void *` from SIGSEGV in C.")
 - Need a decompiler to read the code 🗿🙄👽

 # 🧻🤣🤣🤣 References